littledan/spec/document/execution/instructions.rst

 1. Assert: due to :ref:`validation <valid-br>`, the stack contains at least :math:`l+1` labels.

-2. Let :math:`L` be the :math:`l`-th label from the top of the stack, counting from zero.
+2. Let :math:`L` be the :math:`l`-th label appearing on the stack, starting from the top and counting from zero.

 3. Let :math:`n` be the arity of :math:`L`.